elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 		GO
 ```
 Insight:
--This query helps in identifying movies or TV shows that lack director information.
+- This query helps in identifying movies or TV shows that lack director information.

--Could indicate missing data, documentaries, or Netflix Originals where a director might not be explicitly credited.
+- Could indicate missing data, documentaries, or Netflix Originals where a director might not be explicitly credited.

--Useful for data cleaning—ensuring completeness and accuracy of the dataset.
+- Useful for data cleaning—ensuring completeness and accuracy of the dataset.

 ### 23. Find the top 10 actors who have appeared in the highest number of movies produced.
 ```sql